Requirements for Admission

 Background Investigation and Drug Screening

-To assure the safety and well-being of patients, students, faculty, and staff in the clinical and academic environments and to attest to clinical agencies the students' eligibility to participate in clinical activities, incoming students will be required to complete background investigations and drug screening analyses.
-Background checks will be conducted on accepted applicants prior to enrollment.
-Drug screenings will be conducted during the first academic quarter of the first year of dental school.
+To assure the safety and well-being of patients, students, faculty, and staff in the clinical and academic environments and to attest to clinical agencies the students' eligibility to participate in clinical activities, incoming students will be required to complete background investigations and drug screening analyses prior to matriculation.

 State Compacts

-Creighton University has dental education compacts with the states of New Mexico, North Dakota, Wyoming and Idaho.
+Creighton University has dental education compacts with the states of New Mexico, North Dakota, Wyoming, and Idaho.
+Applicants who are residents of these states are encouraged to apply to their states’ programs.
 If accepted into their state's program, residents from these states receive partial tuition remission.
-Application procedures for applicants from these states are the same as for all other applicants.
+Application procedures for the CUSOD for applicants from these states are the same as for all other applicants.

 Accepted residents of New Mexico, North Dakota, and Wyoming receive all their dental education at Creighton.
 Residents of Idaho may have the option of taking their first year at Idaho State University in Pocatello under the Idaho Dental Education Program (IDEP).
 The remaining three years are spent at Creighton.
 Additional information is available from the program directors in each state.